RT-Thread/rt-thread/documentation/thread/thread.md

    Functions' context switch is achieved manually.
 User only needs to understand the role of the interface, which is not recommended.

-To resume a thread is to let the suspended thread re-enter the ready state and put the thread into the system's ready queue; if the recovered thread is first in place of the priority list, then the system will start context switching.
+To resume a thread is to let the suspended thread re-enter the ready state and put the thread into the system's ready queue.
 Thread resuming uses the following function interface:

 ```c
 rt_err_t rt_thread_resume (rt_thread_t thread);